- mMinor Available

 Internships and Careers

-The Capstone Campaign Course, conducted with real clients, and a two-internship requirement provide practical, real-world experiences that can translate into job opportunities.
-An Industry Advisory Board, comprised of alumni and major advertising employers such as Google, Disney, NBC Universal, MadAveGroup and Hart, enhances industry connections for the program and students.
+An Industry Advisory Board, composed of alumni and major advertising employers such as Google, Disney, NBC Universal, MadAveGroup and Hart, enhances industry connections for the program and students.

 Go Far in your career